 HarmoGnome is a metronome for harmonic rhythm.
-Its neural-network approach to tonality brings an intuitive and radically efficient tool to musical practice.
+Its one-hot approach to tonality brings an intuitive and radically efficient tool to musical practice.

 Who should use this application:

 2) if you want to improvise over harmonies – because you can play over chords by feel, without a lot of theorizing.